onur-ulusoy/AUV-Warp-Driver-Board/README.md

 [![License: CC BY-NC-SA 4.0](https://licensebuttons.net/l/by-nc-sa/4.0/80x15.png)](http://creativecommons.org/licenses/by-nc-sa/4.0/)

+This repository contains the design and documentation for the AUV WARP Driver Board, a project by the ITU AUV Team Electonics 2022.

+**Licensor:** ITU AUV Team 2022 Electronics

 This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).
+You can view the full terms of the license in the [LICENSE](./LICENSE) file in this repository.

+**Please note:** When using this project, you must give appropriate credit, including a link to the original GitHub repository: [https://github.com/onur-ulusoy/auv-warp-driver-board](https://github.com/onur-ulusoy/auv-warp-driver-board)

 ## Gallery